-Recent years have witnessed unprecedented levels of State and federal funding to address worsening climate-related challenges, particularly those facing historically marginalized and disadvantaged communities.
-The 2024-2025 Budget proposes \$48.3 billion over seven years and delivers on California's Climate Commitment - a bold climate agenda that fully integrates climate solutions with equity and economic opportunity.
+The amount of state and federal funding to address worsening climate-related challenges, particularly those facing historically marginalized and disadvantaged communities, has reached unprecedented levels in recent years.
+The 2024-2025 budget proposes \$48.3 billion over seven years and delivers on California's Climate Commitment - a bold climate agenda that fully integrates climate solutions with equity and economic opportunity.
 With critical investments in health, education, and jobs, the State's climate agenda is simultaneously confronting the crisis while building a more resilient, just, and equitable future for all Californians.

 While California has made substantial progress in increasing climate finance to achieve its goals, more must be done.
-In a first-of-its-kind assessment of climate finance in California, Climate Policy Initiative estimates that California will need an annual average of USD 62 billion from 2023 to 2035 to stay on track for its climate goals.
+In a first-of-its-kind assessment of climate finance, the Climate Policy Initiative estimates that California will need an annual average of \$62 billion from 2023 to 2035 to stay on track for its climate goals.
 In this context, California must focus on using public dollars to catalyze private and federal investment through pre-development and matching funding, reducing regulatory barriers, and prioritizing investment in the communities most vulnerable to climate change.